AlexRogalskiy/ws-documents/.github/contributing.md

-# Contributing to SensibleMetrics Commons
+# Contributing to SensibleMetrics

-Thanks for contributing to IceCore Hashids!
+Thanks for contributing to SensibleMetrics!

 This is a set of guidelines for contributing to IceCore Hashids.
 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.